Using the Python SDK through Visual Studio Code

 show.http_error(e)

-At this point, you are ready to begin using VSCode with the Python SDK.
+At this point, you are ready to begin using VS Code with the RelationalAI SDK for Python.